Free Opioid Epidemic Toolkit available now

 We constantly seek to raise awareness about our services through multi-media campaigns that include video and television announcements.
 Below are links to our TV commercials

-CAHS Prevention Coordinator Ricki Davis Robinson, PSIT, and Social Service Counselor Rosalyn Davis, PLPC, CCGC, CAC, conducted a Narcan training session on May 15 for
+CAHS Prevention Coordinator Ricki Davis-Robinson, PSIT, and Social Service Counselor Rosalyn Davis, PLPC, CCGC, CAC, provided a training about the effective use of Narcan for